Did You Know?

 Coli’s Role in Everyday Hygiene Issues

-1. Oral Hygiene Problems· Bad breath:
+1. Oral Hygiene Problems

 · Overgrowth in gut → food fermentation → foul-smelling gases (e.g., hydrogen sulfide) expelled via breath.